Here's What You Need to Know About Twitter Removing That Nickelback Music Video President Trump Used

 Brauneis says Trump’s tweet was not criminal.
 But because it infringed on copyright, the copyright owner could theoretically sue him for sharing the content.
 Since Twitter complied with the request, and the video was removed swiftly, that’s highly unlikely, Brauneis explains.

 While a user like Trump is not protected by that provision, they’re not necessarily in worse trouble because of it, either.
-“Because of the DMCA, it’s a little bit like you get a ‘get-out-of-jail-free’ card,” says Derek Dressler, an entertainment and new media attorney.
+“Because of the DMCA, it’s a little bit like you get a ‘get-out-of-jail-free’ card,” says Derek Dessler, an entertainment and new media attorney.
 Once a website takes down the content, the website is usually in the clear.
-“You get a pass, as long as you comply with the rules,” Dressler says.
+“You get a pass, as long as you comply with the rules,” Dessler says.

 The President has previously faced other copyright challenges while in office.
 When Rihanna received word that her 2007 song “Don’t Stop the Music” played during a November 2018 Trump rally in Chattanooga, Tenn., she spoke out against the song’s use.